mayornifty/openbook4wordpress/trunk/openbook-book-data/readme.txt

 2. Delete any previous version of OpenBook in the `/wp-content/plugins/` directory.
 3. Upload the entire openbook folder to the `/wp-content/plugins/` directory.
 4. Activate the plugin through the 'Plugins' menu in WordPress.
-5. In your post, page, or text widget, insert the openbook tags and an ISBN number, like so: [openbook booknumber="0864921535"].
+5. Insert an instance of OpenBook in one of two ways.
+Using the WordPress visual editor, click the OpenBook button to add a form for entering a book number and options, then click Preview or Insert.
+Or, in a post, page, or text widget, insert the openbook tags and an ISBN number, like so: [openbook booknumber="0864921535"].
 6. Type your content as usual after the tags

 By default, OpenBook will display a book cover image, title, author, and publisher, along with links to Open Library, WorldCat, and other book sites.